CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 Let's update the contents of the adjective `<u>` element to contain an adjective to describe the cat.

-1. Go to the html blocks and from there add an `at the start` block
+1. Go to the html blocks and from there add an `at the start` block.

-2. Inside this block, add a `find the element with id` block using the css selector for the id of the adjective `<u>` element
+2. Inside this block, add a `find the element with id` block using the id of the adjective `<u>` element.

-3. Inside this block, add a `set the text content to` block
+3. Inside this block, add a `set the text content to` block.

-4. Set the value of the text in this element to pink ( or any other colour you like )
+4. Set the value of the text in this element to an adjective, for example "big", "small", "scary", "angry" etc.

-5. Click run to check the text content has changed.
+<p id="exercise_change_text_1"><span class="test-checkbox"></span>Click run to check the text content has changed.</p>

 <br>

 ## Extra exercises

-1. Can you update the contents of the other three `<u>` elements?
-If you can't think of some words, you can use the "get a random word" block from the Values menu
+1. <span class="test-checkbox"></span>  Can you update the contents of the other three `<u>` elements?
+If you can't think of some words, you can use the `get a random word` block from the Values menu

 <br>